ForgeRock/exampleOAuth2Clients/iOS-AppAuth/README.md

         Ultimately, the AppAuth library performs client authorization via an `OIDAuthorizationRequest` instance initiated with the following parameters:

         * _configuration_: an AppAuth's `OIDServiceConfiguration` instance
-        * _clientId_: the RP's client ID as it is been registered on the OP's authorization server
+        * _clientId_: the RP's client ID as it's been registered on the OP's authorization server
         * _clientSecret_ (optional): may be populated for dynamically registered clients
         * _scopes_: the (subset of) scopes provided in the RP registration
         * _redirectURL_: a redirection URI associated with the RP registration